 He will be able to see where things can be improved and what margin must be attained to get the most performance and efficiency out of each one of the territories.

-The entire new navigation and this way of working has another important pillar on which rests the development of this new release: flow and performance.
+The entire new navigation and this way of working have another important pillar on which rests the development of this new release: flow and performance.